-For certain covered services, and depending on your plan design, you may be required to pay all or a part of the maximum allowed amount as your cost share amount (Deductibles or Co-Payments).
-Your cost share amount and the Out-Of-Pocket Amounts may be different depending on whether you received covered services from a participating provider or non-participating provider.
-Specifically, you may be required to pay higher cost-sharing amounts or may have limits on your benefits when using non-participating providers.
-Please see the SUMMARY OF BENEFITS section for your cost share responsibilities and limitations, or call the Member Services telephone number on your ID card to learn how this plan's benefits or cost share amount may vary by the type of provider you use.
+For certain covered services, and depending on your plan design, you may be required to pay all or a part of the maximum allowed amount as your cost share amount (Deductibles or Co-payments).
+Please see the SUMMARY OF BENEFITS section for your cost share responsibilities and limitations, or call the Member Services telephone number on your ID card to learn how this plan's benefits or cost share amounts may vary by the type of provider you use.

-The plan will not provide any reimbursement for non-covered services.
-You may be responsible for the total amount billed by your provider for non-covered services, regardless of whether such services are performed by a participating provider or non-participating provider.
+The claims administrator will not provide any reimbursement for non-covered services.
+You may be responsible for the total amount billed by your provider for non-covered services, regardless of whether such services are performed by a participating provider, non-participating provider, or other health care provider.
 Non-covered services include services specifically excluded from coverage by the terms of your plan and services received after benefits have been exhausted.
 Benefits may be exhausted by exceeding, for example, Medical Benefit Maximums or day/visit limits.